SudoCode7/Online_Price__Tracking/README.md

 It can be deployed on any server(like rasberry pi, arduino etc.) to make full use of, or it can also be used on your daily machine(computer[WILL TAKE A SUBSTANTIAL RESOURCE IN DAILY LIFE]).
+<h3>THIS PROGRAM CAN DIRECTLY RUN ON TERMINAL WINDOW WITH ALL APPROPRIATE LIBRARIES</h3>

 <h2>Prerequisites--</h2>